deepjia/v2test/README.md

 ## Installation

 Install Git and Python 3.
-Homrebrew is recommended for macOS.
+Homebrew is recommended for macOS.

 Then, clone the repo:

 ```